 The Stanford Center for Integrated Facility Engineering (CIFE) and Project Production Institute (PPI) offer a VDC (Virtual Design & Construction) Certificate Program) which teaches Architecture, Engineering, Construction(AEC) and Facility Management (FM) professionals how to use and obtain high value for their projects and businesses from effective use of Virtual Design and Construction.

 The principal program focus is Professional Education - to enable participants to:

 Understand basic theory and practice of VDC.
 Successful participants will understand concepts of VDC models, model-based analysis, collaborative model-based development and management.

 Develop awareness of trends, potential results and issues in using VDC.

 Develop specific skills in collaborative use of VDC methods.
 They will plan and manage at least one of their own projects using VDC methods and collaboratively report and discuss their successes and challenges.

 A non-objective for participants is to develop skills in using specific Product, Organization or Process modeling or analysis tools.
 Such skills, while worthwhile, are appropriately the focus of more specialized training.

-The program is jointly sponsored and delivered by CIFE and SPS.
+The program is jointly sponsored and delivered by CIFE and PPI.
 The CIFE mission is to be the world's premier academic research center for Virtual Design and Construction of Architecture - Engineering - Construction (AEC) industry projects.
-SPS is a leading provider of innovative products and technical services for the improved delivery and management of capital assets.
-The company has extensive worldwide experience in helping organizations manage the complex process of project development.
+PPI's mission is to increase awareness of Project Production Management (PPM) theory, promote adoption of PPM practice in industry, and support educational programs that teach PPM principles.

 VDC is the use of multi-disciplinary performance models of design-construction projects, including the Product (i.e., facilities), Work Processes and Organization of the design - construction - operation team in order to support business objectives.